 Internal Mentoring

 Structured internal mentoring is an excellent talent development strategy to drive skill-building and collaboration simultaneously.
-When you introduce a mentoring program, your employees come under the guidance of knowledgeable professionals within your company who care about their mentees’ career progress.
+When you introduce a mentoring program, your employees receive guidance from knowledgeable professionals within your company who care about their mentees' career progress.

 With the right approach, you can unlock many benefits that impact everything from revenue growth to employee engagement.
-In fact, the main reason why mentorship works is that mentors share their direct experience and best practices directly relevant to the job.
+In fact, the main reason mentorship works is that mentors share their direct experience and best practices that are directly relevant to the job.

 "Instead of theoretical knowledge, mentors pass along real-world knowledge that has already been proven to work in the workplace.
 Also, learning from a peer allows the mentee to ask questions, which they are unable to do when taking an online training course," explains Logan Mallory, VP at Motivosity.

-This on-the-job training setup makes it more likely for employees to learn more about the inner workings of the company — the intricacies that aren’t usually spelled out in an organizational chart, procedures, or policies.
+This on-the-job training setup makes it more likely that employees will learn about the inner workings of the company — the intricacies that aren't usually spelled out in an organizational chart, procedures, or policies.

 Implementing an internal mentoring program within your organization is extremely doable.
 Here are a few ways mentors can help enhance the skills and capabilities of mentees: